 With respect to sugar the situation was as follows.
-The allocation program called for 25,000 tons to be shipped annually.
-Of this 10,000 tons were expected to be in Palestine before 15 May, but in order to preserve a satisfactory situation in regard to sugar; the rate of shipments would have to be maintained after that date.
-He had been informed that the Ministry of Food would have no physical difficulty in supplying the remaining 15,000 tons either directly or from outside sources, assuming that in all other respects satisfactory arrangements could be made with the Ministry.
-However, the financial arrangements were another matter and were not entirely within the control of the commodities experts.
+The allocation programme called for 25,000 tons to be shipped annually.
+Of this 10,000 tons were expected to be in Palestine before 15 May, but in order to W. B. B. B. B. B. preserve a satisfactory situation in regard to sugar, the rate of the surpress shipments would have to be maintained after that date.
+He had been n to year t informed that the Ministry of Food would have no physical difficulty in editi elide seco supplying the remaining 15,000 tons either directly or from outside sources, assuming that in all other respects satisfactory arrangements the second constrained and states and could be made with the Ministry.
+However, the financial arrangements 1 AND STATES were another matter and were not entirely within the control of the commodities experts.

-As far as cereals were occurred, the situation was complicated by the fact that the Palestine Administration had requested the Ministry of Food to have flour substituted for wheat because under the present disturbed conditions, with some of the mills in Palestine closed, the distribution of flour was easier than that of wheat.
-Australia had an available surplus of flour which was being shipped to Palestine.
-The ship carrying the flour caught fire at sea and had to put back to Sydney for repairs.
-It was not known as yet whether the consignment would arrive before or after 15 May.
-There had been one complication: the standard flour in Palestine was composed of a mixture of 75 per cent wheat and 25 per cent barley; the barley used to be obtained from Middle Eastern sources.
+As far as cereals were concerned, the situation was complicated by the fact that the Palestine Administration had requested the Ministry of Food to have flour substituted for wheat because under the present draw of sine 1.
+1. C. K. (disturbed conditions, with some of the mills in Palestine closed, the 1.11 5 d. . distribution of flour was easier than that of wheat.
+Australia had an 10 J. available surplus of flour which was being shipped to Palestine.
+The ship carrying the flour caught fire at sea and had to put back to Sydney energi en sont kara andar en for repairs.
+It was not known as yet whether the consignment would the set distance for each sector of arrive before or after 15 May.
+There had been one complication: the and the first state standard flour in Palestine was composed of a mixture of 75 per cent wheat and 25 per cent barley; the barley used to be obtained from

+/Middle Eastern sources.

+Middle Eastern sources.
 As it had been impossible under present circumstances to obtain Iraqui barley, the Palestine Administration had substituted Argentine barley.
 This Argentine barley would have to be milled in Palestine, which presented certain difficulties, owing to the fact that flour had lately been substituted for wheat.

 Mr. Reedman told the Commission that if the shipment of Australian flour arrived before 15 May, there would be a fifteen to twenty day supply of bread cereals in hand, but if it arrived later Palestine would be short of flour.
 He pointed out that one shipload of flour would complete the programme of the Ministry of Food.

 The Commission would have to decide whether in the future Palestine should be supplied with flour or with wheat.
-In Mr. Reedman is opinion, wheat would be preferable, especially if supplies had to be obtained through the sterling areas, inasmuch as the Australian flour would not be as freely available.
+In Mr. Reedman's opinion, wheat would be preferable, especially if supplies had to be obtained through the sterling areas, inasmuch as the Australian flour would not be as freely available.
 Also, the cost of flour would be higher than the cost of imported wheat.
 He had asked Mr. Henson to take this into consideration in his report.